fjeicam/awesome-learning-skills/README.md

 # awesome-learning-skills
-List of hiqh quality resources regarding learning skills
+List of a hiqh quality resources regarding the learning skills.

 ## Contributing
 Please only add free resources that you've checked and are high quality.